lupyuen/lupyuen.github.io/src/star64.md

 # What's Next

-Today we've completed our Linux Homework...
+Today we completed our Linux Homework...
 Without a Star64 SBC!

 -   We inspected the brand new __Linux Images__ for Star64

 -   We __decompiled with Ghidra__ the RISC-V Linux Kernel

--   And we have some idea how __Apache NuttX RTOS__ might run on Star64
+-   And we got some idea how __Apache NuttX RTOS__ might boot on Star64

 Please join me in the next article as we actually boot Linux on Star64!
 (Pic above)